-As a new alliance for the protection of democracy in the digital age, BC4D tests and develops courses that provide team members with the essential knowledge and skills to recognize digital harms.
-The aim is to strengthen personal responsibility and resilience against polarizing and radicalizing content.
-The courses are voluntary and open for all, regardless of their age or level of professional training.
+As a new alliance for the protection of democracy in the digital age, BC4D tests and develops courses that provide team members with the essential knowledge and skills to recognise digital harms.
+The aim is to strengthen personal responsibility and resilience against polarising and radicalising content.
+The courses are voluntary and open to all, regardless of their age or level of professional training.

 Why do we need the BC4D?

-The Covid-19 pandemic has highlighted the ongoing trend of social polarization increasing in Germany.
+The COVID-19 pandemic has highlighted increasing social polarisation in Germany.
 The internet has become even more important for everyday life, but the knowledge and skills necessary for a healthy online debate culture and confident handling of information are often lacking.
-At the same time, we are seeing an exponential increase in hateful, polarizing and violent content.
+At the same time, we are seeing an exponential increase in hateful, polarising and violent content.

 As a new alliance for the protection of democracy, BC4D offers companies and other employers, as well as trade unions and business associations a great opportunity.
 It has the support of the Confederation of German Employers’ Associations (Bundesvereinigung der Deutschen Arbeitgeberverbände e.V, BDA).
 After all, basic democratic values, social cohesion and political culture should also be part of work culture.